invertase/react-native-firebase/docs/auth/phone-auth.md

 # Expo Setup

-To use phone auth in an expo app, add the `@react-native-firebase/auth` config plug-in to your `app.json`.
+To use phone auth in an expo app, add the `@react-native-firebase/auth` config plug-in to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) section of your `app.json`.
 This is in addition to the `@react-native-firebase/app` plugin.

 ```json
 {